byu-oit/swagger-enforcer/README.md

 * *options* - The options to use while building the object:

+    - *autoFormat* - Any value set using `x-variable` will will automatically by type cast and formatted when possible to match the schema.
+Defaults to `true`.

     - *defaultsUseParams* - If applying `useDefaults` is set to true and this property is set to true then parameter replacement will also be set for defaults.
+Defaults to `true`.

+    - *ignoreMissingRequired* - If set to `false` and any requires are missing in the schema then that part of the template will not be stampped.
+Defaults to `true`

     - *replacement* - Set the parameter replacement style to one of `colon`, `doubleHandlebar`, `handlebar`, or a custom `Function`.
 Defaults to `handlebar`.

     - *useDefaults* - Set to true to use `default` property in addition to `x-template` property to generate templates.
 Defaults to `true`.

-    - *useTemplates* - Set to `true` to use the `x-template` property to produce replacements
+    - *useTemplates* - Set to `true` to use the `x-template` property to produce string replacements.
+Defaults to `true`.

+    - *useVariables* - Set to `true` to use the `x-variable` property to place values.
+Defaults to `true`.

 * *initialValue* - An optional value to start building the object from.
 If provided it must match the schema's type.